SymbolNotFound/.github/profile/README.md

 a variety of compilation targets could exist.
 Initial target platforms are web browser and mobile apps.
-Desktop clients are possible by extending this repo via electron and cordova, however for some platforms it may be easier or more performant to only depend on the protocol schema for the client, see `ggdl-api`.
+Desktop clients are possible by extending this repo via electron and cordova, however for some platforms it may be easier or more performant to only depend on the protocol schema for the client, see `gel-api`.

 There are no github actions, this repo is built and included in the images deployed for the Frontend (ggp-site).